 Furthermore, partnering with like-minded organizations can increase your brand awareness.

 Sometimes, grant-giving organizations can be difficult to deal with, due to their inherent bureaucratic nature.
 This type of fundraising might require you to invest a lot of time and energy.
-For example, it takes time to develop winning grant-writing skills, it takes time to write a winning application, and then it can take time for you to gain access to the funds.
+For example, it takes time to write a winning application, and then it can take time for you to gain access to the funds.
 Plus, you’ll need to provide regular reporting on your grant-funded activities and progress.

 Here’s a detailed guide on how to find grants for your nonprofit.